 Seeking out a faculty supervisor is an important step in the application process.
 Students must consider the fit between their research interests and the areas of expertise/experience of faculty members in the department.
 Students must also consider the willingness and availability of faculty members to commit to working with students over the course of the academic year.

-The Honours application is included below, may be attained from the Criminology Coordinator (crimcoordiantor@douglascollege.ca), or can be downloaded from the Criminology Blackboard Community page.
+The Honours application below, may be attained from the

+Criminology Coordinator (crimcoordiantor@douglascollege.ca), downloaded from the Criminology Blackboard Community page and Criminology Programs Page